bkarasu95/mern-stack-starter-kit/docs/database.md

 ```

 We don't/can't migrate the schema, because nature of mongodb.
 So use migration only for data changing in exists schema or new data inserting(only required recommended) to collection.

-## Seeding

-If you want the populate your database, use seed.